SyedAman/node-express-jwt-authentication/README.md

 ## What

-A RESTful API that authenticates users to protect endpoints with JSON Web Tokens
+A RESTful API that protects endpoints using JSON Web Tokens

 ### Stack